rossGardiner/ese1-main/README.md

 # ESE1 - NextSteps Runner for the Sports Test Equipment for SportsLabs

 This project is done by team ESE1 for the 3rd year Team Design Project.
+It is NextSteps, an application that uses the Advanced Artificial Athlete to gather data about the surface under the AAA and calculates meaningful information for technicians.

 ## Installation